procore/sdt-uav-router/README.md

 ## Reloading

 It's occasionally necessary to re-run the app entry function without changing anything in the URL (usually after some other app state has changed, such as credential expiry).
 This can be done by calling `router.load()`.

+## Prevent Navigation

+If you need to run some logic in order to determine whether navigation should be allowed, set `router.canNavigate` to a function that returns a truthy or falsy value.

+`router.canNavigate = () => myRoutingCheck();`

 # Browser support